Research

 The objectives of this study are to:

-1. Determine differences in the microbial ecology of the rumen and/or hindgut between animals that differ in forage digestion efficiency
+• Determine if the microbial ecology of the rumen and/or hindgut varies between animals that differ in forage digestion efficiency

-3. Investigate the role of animal physiology and host metabolism in forage digestion efficiency compared to the microbial processes
+• Determine if animal physiology and host metabolism is a bigger factor in feed digestion efficiency than the microbial processes in the gut.

-This project is also funded by the Beef Cattle Research Council, Saskatchewan Cattlemen’s Association, and NSERC
+This project is also funded by the Beef Cattle Research Council, Saskatchewan Cattlemen’s Association, RDAR, and NSERC